-- b.
+- 11.2.2 |Annex C contains a guideline that provides an overview of the issuance, transfer and retirement of Planned Emissions Reductions and GSVERs issued from Projects following the LUF Requirements. - 11.2.3 |PERs may be issued by Projects following the LUF Requirements.
+They are subject to the following requirements: - a.
+PERs shall be issued only from project areas that have scientifically robust carbon modelling as required by the relevant GS Approved Methodology. - b.
 PERs shall be issued only from project areas where the VVB confirms, by certification, that trees have been planted or activity has taken place. - c.
 PERs shall be issued only after a successful Design Certification or subsequent Performance Certification. - d.
 80% of the PERs shall be issued to the project's registry account according to their expected vintage years (years of delivery).
-The remaining 20% shall be issued to the Gold Standard Compliance Buffer. - e.
-All transfers and assignments of PERs shall be recorded in the Gold Standard Impact Registry Impact Registry. - f.
-After Performance Certification, where the effective emission reductions are verified, the PERs are converted into GSVERs, which are issued into the Gold Standard Impact Registry Impact Registry. - g.
+The remaining 20% shall be issued to the Compliance Buffer. - e.
+All transfers and assignments of PERs shall be recorded in the Impact Registry. - f.
+After Performance Certification, where the effective emission reductions are verified, the PERs are converted into GSVERs, which are issued into the Impact Registry. - g.
 Project Developers shall transparently communicate the differences between PERs and GSVERs as described by the definitions of the Claims Guidelines.

-22.13 | 11.3 | Bundled PERS
+11.3 | Bundled PERS

-22.13.1 | 11.3.1 | Gold Standard allows for the 'bundling' of PERs with other GSVERs and GSCERs.
+11.3.1 |Gold Standard allows for the 'bundling' of PERs with other GSVERs and GSCERs.
 The applicability, eligibility and Requirements can be found in the Gold Standard Bundled PER Guidelines & Requirements.

-22.14 | 11.4 | Carbon Performance
+11.4 | Carbon Performance

-- 22.14.1 |11.4.1 | The Project Developer must ensure that the project carbon stocks are aligned with the number of issued PERs and GSVERs over time.
+- 11.4.1 |The Project Developer must ensure that the project carbon stocks are aligned with the number of issued PERs and GSVERs over time.
 This section also defines the activities that shall be implemented if the project carbon stocks decline below the levels of issued PERs and GSVERs.
 For the Performance Certification the project owner shall provide documentation using the most recent version of the Carbon Performance template. - a.
-At any time during a crediting period, the Project Developer shall ensure that - the quantity of the PERs with respect to the project is equal or less than to the project's expected carbon stocks - the quantity of GSVERs with respect to the project is equal or higher (not less) to the project's expected carbon stocks. - b.
-Incidents, or events, that affect compliance with requirement (a) shall be reported to the Gold Standard.
-If they occur outside a certification process, the incidents or events shall be reported to the Gold Standard no more than 30 days after their discovery.
-The Carbon Performance template shall be used for this reporting. - c.
-If compliance with requirement (a) is not maintained, the project will be in a performance shortfall scenario.
-The Project Developer shall follow the requirements in the Performance Shortfall Guidelines and shall demonstrate to the Gold Standard how the project will realistically address the performance shortfall and recover appropriate levels of carbon stocks to comply with requirement (a).
+At any time during a crediting period, the Project Developer shall ensure that - the quantity of the PERs with respect to the project is equal or less than to the project's expected carbon stocks - the quantity of GSVERs with respect to the project is equal or higher (not less) to the project's expected carbon stocks.

-23|12| GS-VVB REQUIREMENTS
+12| GS-VVB REQUIREMENTS